-George is taken from the jungle by man in the yellow hat.
+In this beloved story, Curious George is taken from the jungle by man in the yellow hat.
 The man in the yellow hat never imagined just how much mischief George (and his curiosity!) would cause.

 This Curious George unit study was a huge collaboration.
 Thanks to Heidi Jasper, Louise, Pam Senfield, Paige Poland, and Celia Hartmann for creating the lessons for this Curious George unit study.

-Curious George Unit Study Lessons
+Curious George Activities & Lessons

-Here are some sample lessons from our Curious George unit study.
+Here are some sample lessons:

 Social Studies: Geography- Africa